 - In Impartiality We Trust: A Commentary on Government Aid and Involvement with Religion, 2 S. NEW ENG.
 ROUNDTABLE SYMP.
 L. J. 113 (2007).

 - A Wolf in Sheep’s Clothing: The Unilateral Executive and the Separation of Powers, 6 PIERCE LAW REV. 265 (2007).

 - Foreword: Trends and Issues in Terrorism and the Law: 5 U. MASS.
 ROUNDTABLE SYMP.
 L. J. 1 (2010).

-- Informed consent and decisional capacity: The legal implications and evaluation of alleged incapacitated persons, Forthcoming (2015).
+- Informed consent and decisional capacity: The legal implications and evaluation of alleged incapacitated persons, Forthcoming.

-Attorney Cleary served consecutive terms as the President of the Board of Directors for the UMass Law Alumni Association and serves as Chair of the Association’s Awards, Scholarships and Publications Committees.
-Attorney Cleary has served as a member of the South Coastal Friends of Legal Services Council.
-Attorney Cleary also services on the Massachusetts Bar Association Small and Solo Firm Council as well as serving as an ex officio member of the University of Massachusetts Dartmouth Alumni Association and the Massachusetts Bar Association, the Boston Bar Association, Plymouth County Bar Association, Plymouth District Bar Association, Bristol County Bar Association and the Delta Theta Phi International Law Fraternity.
+Attorney Cleary served consecutive terms as the President of the Board of Directors for the UMass Law Alumni Association and as Chair of the Association’s Awards, Scholarships and Publications Committees.
+Attorney Cleary has served as a member of the South Coastal Friends of Legal Services Council and has recently been selected to serve on the Board of Directors for the South Coastal Counties Legal Services, Inc. Attorney Cleary has also serviced on the Massachusetts Bar Association Small and Solo Firm Council as well as serving as an ex officio member of the University of Massachusetts Dartmouth Alumni Association.
+Attorney Cleary is a member of the Massachusetts Employment Lawyers Association, the Massachusetts Bar Association, the Boston Bar Association, the Plymouth County Bar Association, the Plymouth District Bar Association, the Bristol County Bar Association and the Delta Theta Phi International Law Fraternity.

 Attorney Cleary is admitted to practice before all Massachusetts courts as well as the United States District Court for the District of Massachusetts.